-295 Special Methods (4-4-4) F, W, S Courses designed to develop particular research skills.
+295 Special Methods (4-4-4) F, W, SDevelopment of particular research skills.
 298 Experimental Group Study (4-4-4) F, W, S Open to four or more students.
 By consent.

-HISTORY 145 299 Directed Research (4-4-4) F, W, S By consent.
+299 Directed Research (4-4-4) F, W, S By consent.

-399 University Teaching (4-4-4) F, W, S A course required of and limited to Teaching Assistants.
+399 University Teaching (4-4-4) F, W, S Required of and limited to Teaching Assistants.

 SPECIAL PROGRAMS IN THE

 Humanities

 UNDERGRADUATE MAJOR IN HUMANITIES

-A student who is a major in the School of Humanities is not necessarily the same as a student who is a major in Humanities.
-The major in Humanities is only one of the options available to a student who wants to major in the School of Humanities.
-As such, the major in Humanities is on a par with the major in Spanish, the major in Classics, the major in Linguistics, etc. The major in Humanities accommodates students who want to organize their undergraduate education around a humanistic perspective on a topic, a field, or a problem which is interdisciplinary in scope (e.g., Literature and Politics in Twentieth-Century America; Social and Religious Thought in the Age of the Reformation).
+The major in Humanities is one of the many options available to a student who wants to select a major in the School of Humanities.
+As such, the major in Humanities is on a par with the major in Spanish, the major in Classics, the major in Linguistics, and other majors in the School.
+The major in Humanities accommodates students who want to organize their undergraduate education around a humanistic perspective on a topic, a field, or a problem which is interdisciplinary in scope (e.g., Literature and Politics in Twentieth-Century America; Social and Religious Thought in the Age of the Reformation).
 The student enters the program at the end of the sophomore year and, in consultation with the Humanities Major Committee, devises an individually tailored set of "major requirements," not all of which need be offered in the School of Humanities.
 The Committee will assign an advisor on the basis of the student's own preference.
 At the end of the senior year the student will prepare, under the advisor's supervision, a long paper in the area of the special major.
+This requirement is satisfied by taking Humanities 199.
 A student majoring in the Humanities must also meet the regular School, UCI, and University requirements for graduation.
 (See p.
-22 and p.
-121.)
-Inquiries by third-quarter sophomores should be addressed to Chair of the Humanities Major Committee, c/o the Associate Dean for Undergraduate Study.
+13 and p.
+104.)
+Inquiries by third-quarter sophomores should be addressed to the academic counselors in the School's Office of Undergraduate Study.

-FILM STUDIES
+Film Studies

 A student may major in Humanities with a concentration in Film Studies.
-The major centers on an interdisciplinary study of the history and criticism of film.
+The major centers on an interdisciplinary

+study of the history and criticism of film.
 Cinema is studied as a carrier of fictional content and read as a "text" which, like a literary work, uses certain devices for aesthetic effects.
 It is also read as a social document, stressing the relationship between social movement and art movement.
 A core of courses is designed to expose the students to a coherent and progressive pattern of study.
 While it mainly emphasizes history and theory of film, through courses such as Humanities 50, Humanities 197, and Humanities 198, it tries to expose the student to practical and/or technical aspects of the study of cinema as well.

 Humanities 199 (directed research required of all senior majors in Humanities) will allow the student to make a synthesis of prior work as well as to focus on a particular interest including script writing and movie production.
 Upon completion of the program, students will be awarded the B.A. degree in Humanities with Film Studies as the area of concentration.

-REQUIREMENT FOR THE BACHELOR'S DEGREE
+REQUIREMENTS FOR THE BACHELOR'S DEGREE

-University Requirements: See page 22.
+University Requirements: See page 13.